michibo/pwrsrs/readme.md

 This is a Python implementation of multivariate power series arithmetic.

-It is based on Peter A. Donis Python implementation powerseries, which itself is based on a paper by Doug McIlroy 'Squinting at Power Series', http://doc.cat-v.org/bell_labs/squinting_at_power_series/squint.pdf.
+It is based on Peter A. Donis Python implementation *powerseries*, which itself is based on a paper by Doug McIlroy 'Squinting at Power Series', http://doc.cat-v.org/bell_labs/squinting_at_power_series/squint.pdf.
 See also his paper 'Music of Streams', http://www.cs.dartmouth.edu/~doug/music.ps.gz.